Want a simple explanation of climate change and how SA is responding to it? Here’s what you need to know.

 It details five key policy directions to guide climate smart planning and action across government.

-These policy directions will work to achieve a climate smart state that is more liveable and resilient, jobs and growth that are low carbon emissions and socially responsible and net-zero emissions for South Australia by 2050.
+These policy directions will work to achieve a climate smart state that is more livable and resilient, jobs and growth that are low carbon emissions and socially responsible and net-zero emissions for South Australia by 2050.